jakearchibald/request-quest/README.md

 ## Writing tests

-Create a directory in `www` for your test, `example-test` is provided as (a very small amount of) boilerplate.
+Create a directory in `questions` for your test, `example-question` is provided as (a very small amount of) boilerplate.

 The test is defined in `spec.json`